SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 Exercise-4: Ground state of crystalline silicon
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this exercise, we learn the calculation of the ground state solution
+In this exercise, we learn the the ground state calculation of the crystalline silicon of a diamond structure.
-of crystalline solid, silicon, solving the static Kohn-Sham equation.
+Calculation is done in a cubic unit cell that contains eight silicon atoms.
-This exercise will be useful to learn how to set up calculations in
-SALMON for any periodic systems such as crystalline solid.
+This exercise will be useful to learn how to set up calculations in SALMON for any periodic systems such as crystalline solid.

 Input files
 ^^^^^^^^^^^